 Saturday: Community or industry spotlights

 It takes a community to build a business.
-Call out neighborhood events, charities, fundraisers and nonprofits that you support.
+Call out neighbourhood events, charities, fundraisers and nonprofits that you support.

 Sunday: Focus on your people